joachim-brechtel/aws-forge-templates-test/templates/cdn/README-cdnpublic.md

-## Deploying a CloudFront CDN for public deployments
+## CloudFront CDN for public deployments

 If your Atlassian deployment **is publicly accessible**, you can deploy a CloudFront CDN stack using the [AtlassianCDN.template.yaml](AtlassianCDN.template.yaml) template.
 This template will only require your Atlassian deployment's `Service URL`.